 States may have different rules concerning when a party may recover consequential damages and which types of damage are consequential.

 Don't forget to think about non-monetary, equitable relief.
 Such remedies may be in the form of injunctive obligations or restructuring of the agreement, as ordered by the court.
 Injunctive relief is usually the remedy for non-disclosure or confidentiality breaches.
 However, enforcing these remedies is often confined to simply preventing continued misuse of that secret information instead of recovering the material that was copied from proprietary information.

 Vendor agreements are legally binding documents, so it's very important that you fully understand the various provisions and clauses in them before signing.
 It's best when contracts benefit both parties equally, so know what you're agreeing to in order to gain the most benefits for your business.

 If you need help with vendor agreements or contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.